-We have built an excellent reputation for working effectively and collaboratively with organisations to test and strengthen governance structures.
-We have worked with clients to test, assess and research some of the most important issues facing the sector.
+We use cross-sector experience to test and strengthen governance structures, reviewing and researching some of the most important issues facing the sector.

 Successful governance reviews and assessments rely on much more than just methodology.
-They depend on a skilled and experienced team who have the insight to follow the right ‘lines of enquiry’ and who are able to understand what improvements can be made.
+They depend on intelligent, well-known Consultants who understand strategic priorities, have the insight to follow the right ‘lines of enquiry’ and who are able to understand what improvements can be made.

 Typical lines of enquiry might include: